Soumajit1/Demo-6/README.md

             return false;
         }
-        // Reverse the second half of the number int reversedHalf = 0;
-        // Continue until the reversed half is greater than or equal to the remaining part while (reversedHalf < x) {
+        // Reverse the second half of the number int reversedHal than or equal to the remaining part while (reversedHalf < x) {
             // Extract the last digit and append to reversed half reversedHalf = reversedHalf * 10 + x % 10;